apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 To use the flexible Queue Auto-Creation under a parent the queue capacities must be configured with weights.
 The flexible mode gives the user much bigger freedom to automatically create new leaf queues or entire queue hierarchies based on mapping rules.
 "Legacy" mode refers to either percentage-based configuration or where capacities are defined with absolute resources.

-In flexible Queue Auto-Creation mode, the concept of `ManagedParent` does not exist, every parent queue can have dynamically created parent of leaf queues (if the `yarn.scheduler.capacity.<queue-path>.auto-queue-creation-v2.enabled` property is set to true).
+In flexible Queue Auto-Creation mode every parent queue can have dynamically created parent or leaf queues (if the `yarn.scheduler.capacity.<queue-path>.auto-queue-creation-v2.enabled` property is set to true), even if it already has static child queues.
 This also means that certain settings influence the outcome of the queue placement depending on how the scheduler is configured.

 When the mode is relevant, the document explains how certain settings or flags affect the overall logic.